-1. Non-Use Of Alcohol, Tobacco, Other Controlled Substances, or E-Cigarettes

-Possessing, using, or being in the vicinity of alcohol, unauthorized controlled drugs, other controlled substances (including steroids), tobacco products, or e-devices is unacceptable at any time.
-The term "any time" includes during the school year (not just the season of the sport) and out of school as well as at school-sponsored events.
+1. Non-Use Of Alcohol, Tobacco, Other Controlled Substances, or E-Cigarettes just the season of the sport) and out of school as well as at school-sponsored events.
 If a student-athlete uses, possesses, is in the vicinity of, or is found to be under the influence of any of the aforementioned substances, the student will be suspended from athletic competition for a one-week period from the date that this information is received.
 If the information is received outside of a competition week or at the end of a sport season, the suspension will carry into the student's next week of competition including their next season.